 On most standardized tests, an IQ of 100 is at the 50th percentile.
-Most of our IQ tests are standardized with a mean score of 100 and a standard deviation of 15.
+Most IQ tests are standardized, with a mean score of 100 and a standard deviation of 15.
 What that means is that the following IQ scores will be roughly equivalent to the following percentiles:

-An IQ of 120 therefore implies that the testee is brighter than about 91% of the population, while 130 puts a person ahead of 98% of people.
-A person with an IQ of 80 is brighter than only 9% of people, and only a few score less than 60.
+An IQ of 120, therefore, implies that the testee is brighter than about 91% of the population, while 130 puts a person ahead of 98% of people.
+A person with an IQ of 80 is brighter than only 9% of people, and only a few people score less than 60.

-According to some authors an IQ gives a good indication of the occupational group that a person will end up in, though not of course the specific occupation.
-In their book, Know Your Child’s IQ, Glen Wilson and Diana Grylls outline occupations typical of various IQ levels:
+According to some authors, an IQ score gives a good indication of the occupational group a person will end up in, though not the specific occupation.
+For example, in their book, Know Your Child’s IQ, Glen Wilson and Diana Grylls outline occupations typical of various IQ levels:

 |140||Professors and Research Scientists.|

 |130||Physicians and Surgeons; Lawyers; Engineers (Civil and Mechanical).|

 |100+||Machine Operators; Shopkeepers; Butchers; Welders; Sheet Metal Workers.|

 |100-||Warehousemen; Carpenters; Cooks and Bakers; Small Farmers; Truck and Van Drivers.|

 |90||Laborers; Gardeners; Upholsterers; Farmhands; Miners; Factory Packers and Sorters.|